What Is Multimodal Learning? Engaging Every Learner

 Think-Pair-Share

-Think-Pair-Share is most likely one of the first, simplest, and most effective instructional strategies that all educators learn and use.
+Think-Pair-Share is one of the simplest and most effective instructional strategies that all educators learn and use.
 Here’s what it’s like in action:

 - Think.
 After briefly introducing a concept, instructors ask learners to think about it on their own, writing down general thoughts or recording answers to a few questions on a worksheet.

 - Pair.
-When learners have had a sufficient amount of time to think about the concept or question on their own, they turn to a person nearby and discuss their thoughts.
+When learners have had time to think about the concept or question on their own, they turn to someone nearby to discuss their thoughts.

 - Share.
-Once learners have discussed their thoughts with one other person, the instructor can either put them into small groups to continue sharing their thoughts or open it up to whole group discussion.
+Once learners have discussed their thoughts with one other person, the instructor can either put them into small groups to continue sharing their thoughts or open it up to a larger group discussion.

-Along the way, nearly every learning style is accommodated, as learners first have to read and write and then trade off speaking and listening.
-By the end of the activity, each learner is exposed to several different perspectives, either confirming, shifting, or completely changing their original opinion.
+Along the way, learners read and write, then trade off speaking and listening.
+By the end of the activity, each learner is exposed to several perspectives, either confirming, shifting, or changing their original opinion.

 Multimodal learning: Established in the past, built for the future